help (pwn)

 TLDR:

-When exit() is called, it calls __run_exit_handlers
+is called, it calls__run_exit_handlers

-__run_exit_handlers takes in a struct exit_function_list ** , then for each entry it demangles the function pointer and calls the function:
+, then for each entry it demangles the function pointer and calls the function:

 /* Call all functions registered with `atexit' and `on_exit',